erikdubois/LinuxMint18i3/README.md

 + variety

-#Installation procedure
+#Prerequisites

-First install Linux Mint 18 like you always would.
+First install Linux Mint 18 Cinnamon like you always would.

 Then update.